 STILLWELL: It was different from any experience I’ve ever had in an interactive theater space before.
-I read an interview with Fornes on JSTOR, of course, where she talked about how she didn’t write in different spaces in the play until she saw the theater where it would be performed and found those spaces already there.
-The idea of reverse engineering that essential part of the play is so fascinating to me.
-Because you had to apply those sensibilities to a space that wasn’t necessarily built for it.
+I read an interview with Fornés on JSTOR, as one does, where she talked about how she didn’t write in the different spaces in the play until she saw the theater where it would be performed and found those spaces already there.
+The idea of reverse engineering that essential part of the play is so fascinating to me, because you had to apply those sensibilities to a space that wasn’t necessarily built for it.

 STILLWELL I know that Fornés directed the first staging herself.
 Did you feel like you were in constant conversation with the history of this play and its first production?

 STILLWELL: I also feel like there’s a kind of timelessness to the production.
-I think there is to the play itself and to the text.
+Both to the play itself and to the text.
 I know it’s set in the 1930s, but it was written in the ’70s.
-I felt like the staging, the costuming, the design, were all sort of outside of time, but also very specific to that ’30s setting.
+I felt like the staging, the costuming, the design, were all sort of outside of time, while remaining very specific to that ’30s setting.